HardikSheth1717/devops-projects/Projects/Project_1_Deployment_On_Single_Server_With_PM2/README.md

 **Step 2 - Import key pairs in AWS**

 Upload the public key to AWS.
-In the AWS Management Console, go to the EC2 service, select "Key Pairs" in the navigation panel, and click "Import Key Pair."
-Provide a name for the key pair `my-new-pk` and paste the contents of the public key file (id_rsa.pub by default) into the "Public Key Contents" field.
+In the AWS Management Console, go to the EC2 service, select "Key Pairs" in the navigation panel, and click "Import Key Pair".
+Provide a name for the key pair `my-new-pk` and paste the contents of the public key file (`id_rsa.pub` by default) into the "Public Key Contents" field.

 <i>Please make sure to use `my-new-pk` name for the key pair.
-If you want to use different name, then you have to update `key_name` field in `./Infrastructure/terraform/aws/ec2.tf`.</i>
+If you want to use different name, then you have to update `key_name` field in `./Infrastructure/terraform/aws/ec2.tf` file.</i>

-### Create EC2 instance with Terraform
+### Create the deployment infrastructure on AWS with Terraform

-You can find the Terraform script in `./Infrastructure/terraform/aws/`.
-This script will create two EC2 instances on AWS.
+You can find the Terraform scripts in `./Infrastructure/terraform/aws/`.
+This scripts will create the deployment infrastructure on AWS.

 Please follow below commands to execute the Terraform script: